Earl Watford

-Earl Watford (born June 24, 1990) is an American football guard who is a free agent.
-He played college football at James Madison, and was drafted by the Arizona Cardinals in the fourth round of the 2013 NFL Draft.
+Earl Watford (born June 24, 1990) is an American former professional football guard.
+He played college football for the James Madison Dukes and was selected by the Arizona Cardinals in the fourth round of the 2013 NFL draft.

-High school career
+Early life

 He attended Simon Gratz High School in Philadelphia, and played high school football for the Gratz Bulldogs.
 He was a first-team all-city selection as a senior, and was named to the second-team All-Decade Public Team on the defensive line by the Philadelphia News.
 Watford did not begin playing football until his junior year and played defensive end for Simon Gratz High School.

 College career

 Head coach Mickey Matthews stated that the main reason they recruited Watford was his large size.
 He was originally recruited as a defensive end, but the coaching staff realized he would be better suited to be an offensive linemen.

 Watford attended James Madison University in Harrisonburg, Virginia, where he played for the James Madison Dukes football team from 2008 to 2012.
 He started in 37 games over his college career, and was a first-team All-Colonial Athletic Association (CAA) selection as a junior in 2011, and again as a senior in 2012.